rob-luke/Neuroimaging.jl/docs/src/types.md

     If you would like to add support for a different experimental paradigm by adding a sub type then please raise an issue on the GitHub page and we can work through it together.
-    Some additional types that would be good to support are `RestingStateEEG`, `EventRelatedPotential`, etc.
+    Some additional types that would be good to support are `RestingStateEEG`, `P300`, etc.

 ```@docs
 EEG